 With the market size of enterprise performance management expected to grow from $6.44 billion in 2017 to $11.72 billion by 2023, you know that to ignore it is to ignore something monumental.

-That’s why I’ll be breaking down precisely what it is, why it’s useful, and how to use it.
+That’s why, in this Process Street post, I’ll be breaking down precisely what it is, why it’s useful, and how to use it:

 - What is enterprise performance management?